etikhonc/adaptivedataaugm/README.md

 ## Adaptiveaugm2
 Finetune baseline network after 40 epoch of training.
 Use adaptive augmentation algorithm from the paper to augment 30% of images in each batch.

-Here similar to Randaugm(F)2 we constrain the norm of the parameter vector theta be smaller than 0.25, instead of constraining feasible range of rotation, scale and translation vectors.
+Here similar to Randaugm(F)2 we consider \theta\in\mathbb{R}^6 (as in the original paper) and constraing the norm of the parameter vector theta be smaller than 0.25, instead of constraining feasible range of rotation, scale and translation vectors.